Lessinia: Communal age: wool production and the establishment of the Scaligers

-With the advent of the communal age, there was a repopulation of the area with Grezzana, elevated to a parish seat, being the most important center.
-Fiscally, the valley was organized into a colonate while jurisdictionally into a captaincy.
-This new political order had repercussions on the territory, which saw the gradual abandonment of the castles until all traces disappeared, with the exclusion of that of Montorio because of its strategic position.
-At that time, the upper Lessinia was divided into Frizzolana, which included the wooded belt located between about 900 and 1200 meters and owned by city ecclesiastical bodies; the Silva Communis Veronae, located between 1200 and 1400 and belonging to the municipality of Verona, which disposed several laws for the collection of wood to prevent impoverishment; and Lessinio, the high-altitude pastures largely owned by secular landowners or monasteries and where wool was produced, a key element in the Verona economy at that time.
+With the advent of the communal age, the area was repopulated and Grezzana became the most important centre, being elevated to a parish seat.
+Fiscally the valley was organized as a local tax district, while jurisdictionally it became a captaincy.
+This new political order led to the gradual abandonment of the castles, except for that of Montorio because of its strategic position.

+At that time the upper Lessinia was divided into Frizzolana, the wooded belt between about 900 and 1,200 metres owned by city ecclesiastical bodies; the Silva Communis Veronae, located between 1,200 and 1,400 metres and belonging to the municipality of Verona, which issued laws regulating wood collection; and Lessinio, the high-altitude pastures mostly owned by secular landowners or monasteries and used for wool production, a key element of Verona's economy.

-During the thirteenth century in Verona the art of wool came to be established as one of the most important city economic institutions, and as a result the upper Lessinia took on the role of a strategically crucial area for sheep grazing.
-This situation led the ecclesiastical entities to cede, either by lease or by pure alienations, many of their Lessinia territories in favor of the wealthy city families engaged in the wool industry.
-This was affirmed with the seizure of power by the Della Scala seigniory, long involved in the wool trade, who little by little succeeded in controlling the city's religious institutions by effectively taking possession of their mountain funds.
-These were the years in which the so-called Potesteria Lissinorum came into being, which would find full development in the subsequent Venetian era, that is, the temporary jurisdiction over the population residing in the high-altitude pastures by, formally, the monastery of San Zeno, but in practice entrusted to the Della Scala family as feudal lords.
+During the 13th century the wool guild became one of Verona's most important economic institutions, and upper Lessinia took on strategic importance for sheep grazing.
+Ecclesiastical bodies leased or sold many of their Lessinian lands to wealthy city families active in the wool industry.
+This process was strengthened by the rise of the Della Scala seigniory, long involved in the wool trade, which gradually controlled the city's religious institutions and their mountain holdings.
+The so-called Potesteria Lissinorum developed in this context: a temporary jurisdiction over the population of the high pastures formally belonging to the monastery of San Zeno, but in practice entrusted to the Della Scala family as feudal lords.